High school wrestler told to cut dreadlocks or lose bout

 Johnson, who is black, had a cover over his hair, but the referee Alan Maloney, who is white, said that wouldn’t do.

-The state’s Interscholastic Athletic Association says they are recommending Maloney not be assigned to any event until the matter has been reviewed more thoroughly.
+The state’s Interscholastic Athletic Association said in a statement they are recommending Maloney not be assigned to any event until the matter has been reviewed more thoroughly.

-A woman answering the phone at a listed number for Maloney says the ordeal is being blown out of proportion.
+A woman answering the phone at a listed number for Maloney said the ordeal is being blown out of proportion and the referee was simply following rules.